 Classification of movement tactics and switch events

 Results of the cluster analysis revealed four movement tactics in 361 adult female elk across the GYE (Fig. 1).
 Of the 840 elk-years (mean = 2.3 elk-years per elk), we identified 40 elk-years as residents (4.8%, n = 22 elk).
-The remaining 800 elk-years clustered into an optimal k=3 groups using k-means (Appendix S1), which we identified as short distance migrants (SDM), elevational migrants (EM) and long distance migrants (LDM).
+The remaining 800 elk-years clustered into an optimal k=3 groups using k-means (Appendix S1), which we identified as short-distance migrants (SDM), elevational migrants (EM) and long-distance migrants (LDM).
 SDMs comprised the majority of elk-years (n = 451 elk-years, 229 elk; 53.7%) and traveled less than 55km between seasonal ranges with a maximum elevation change of 675m.
 EMs were the second most common tactic (n = 184 elk-years, 112 elk; 21.9%) and traveled no more than 57km between seasonal ranges, ranging between 645m and 1,680m of elevation change.
 EM and SDM traveled similar distances between ranges, but differed in the elevation change between ranges.
 LDMs (n = 165 elk-years, 91 elk; 19.6%) traveled between 44km and 113km between seasonal ranges, and had elevation changes up to 1,750m.
 Of the 20 herds, only five had elk that exhibited all four tactics, although there was a moderate correlation (Pearson’s r = 0.56) between number of elk-years represented in a herd and the number of tactics present (Appendix S2).
 Of the remaining 15 herds, 9 herds had three tactics, 4 herds had 2 tactics and two herds had only one tactic.
 In well represented herds (with >25 elk-years), there were typically one or two dominant tactics, which were always one of the three migratory tactics.

 We observed instances of switching behavior in every year of our 15-year study period.
 In the 478 sets of consecutive elk-years from the 361 elk, switches between tactics occurred 105 times, resulting in an overall switch rate of 22%.
 Of the 361 elk in 20 herds, 92 elk in 16 herds accounted for all of the switches in movement tactics.
 Annually, switching occurred at a mean 22.5% rate, with a standard deviation of 11% (7% minimum in 2011-2012; 50% maximum in 2007-2008).
 EMs switched tactics at the highest rate, changing in 41 out of 108 chances (38%), while LDMs switched at the lowest rate (12.8%).
 Residents switched in 6 out of 23 chances (26%) and SDMs switched in 41 out of 256 chances (16%).
 The small sample size of switches from resident behavior precluded our ability to evaluate the drivers of these switch events.
 The 86 elk monitored for more than two consecutive years switched in 52 out of 203 chances (26%) with 12 elk switching more than once.

 Switching behaviors altered the study area-wide proportions of different migratory tactics.
-Over the course of the study period, switching accounted for the loss of 8 EMs (41 switches from EM, only 33 switches to EM) while increasing the balance of LDMs and SDMs by 4 each (17 switches from LDM, 21 switches to LDM; 41 switches from SDM, 45 switches to SDM; Figure 2).
+Over the course of the study period, switching accounted for the loss of 8 EMs (41 switches from EM, only 33 switches to EM) while increasing the balance of LDMs and SDMs by 4 each (17 switches from LDM, 21 switches to LDM; 41 switches from SDM, 45 switches to SDM; Fig. 2).
 Residents had an equal number of switches in both directions.
-Nearly all switches were to or from intermediate tactics (e.g., resident to EM/SDM, or EM to SDM).
+Nearly all switches were to or from intermediate tactics (EM/SDM, as opposed to R/LDM which lie on the ends of the behavioral continuum).
 There were only two instances of extreme switching, with one elk switching from R to LDM in 2008-2009 and another switching from LDM to R in 2019-2020.

 Modeling switch events